JAlanguilan/Network-Traffic-Analysis/README.md

 Description
 -----------
-This project is designed to handle multi-class classification and hierarchical binary classification tasks for Machine Learning-based datasets.
+This a project I did for my CyberAI class that covered all the concepts we covered in the class.
+It is designed to handle multi-class classification and hierarchical binary classification tasks for Machine Learning-based datasets.
 It leverages Python libraries like Pandas, Scikit-learn, and Imbalanced-learn to:
     1. Load and Clean Data: Strip unnecessary columns, clean NaN values, and ensure usable formats.
     2. Multi-Class Classification: Train and evaluate MLP and Random Forest classifiers.